 Students begin their study in either the BA in Studio Art or BA in Art History degree program.
 Upon completion of the 5-6 core art courses, Studio Art students must submit to the Graphic Design or Studio Art portfolio review.
-Students who pass the portfolio review may choose to matriculate to the BFA in Graphic Design or BFA in Studio Art.
+Students who pass the portfolio review may choose to matriculate to the BFA with concentrations in Graphic Design or Studio Art.

-BACHELOR OF ARTS WITH MAJOR IN STUDIO ART
+BACHELOR OF ARTS WITH CONCENTRATION IN STUDIO ART

 Students will choose three areas of interest from the following; Ceramics, Drawing, Graphic Design, Painting, Photography, Printmaking, Sculpture

-BACHELOR OF FINE ARTS WITH MAJOR IN GRAPHIC DESIGN
+BACHELOR OF FINE ARTS WITH CONCENTRATION IN GRAPHIC DESIGN

 The Graphic Design Program provides students with the skills to pursue career opportunities in graphic design and visual communication.
 The overall goal of the program is to sharpen students’ abilities in visual problem solving and translating verbal concepts into visual images, image-making techniques, and graphic techniques that communicate intended messages, moods, and concepts.
 Graphic design projects include posters, brochures, corporate identity systems, trademarks, books, magazines, and advertisements of all kinds.
 Courses cover all facets of the visual communication process, from thumbnail sketches to printed pieces.
 Students are given assignments much like those they would encounter in professional settings.
 The program is planned to help students balance studies in art history and studio art with studies in graphic design and computer graphics.
 Through each course in the program, students are encouraged to develop an appreciation of the various philosophical and ideological positions that could affect their design perspectives.

-BACHELOR OF FINE ARTS WITH MAJOR IN STUDIO ART
+BACHELOR OF FINE ARTS WITH CONCENTRATION IN STUDIO ART

 The Studio Art Program offers diverse and challenging programs of study that emphasize the development of each student’s intellectual and artistic vision and goals.
 The program is dedicated to preparing practicing studio artists to participate in a dynamic art world.
 Students are given rigorous training in the foundations of art, as well as in ways to explore new and innovative questions, theories and ideas that drive art today.
 Majors are expected to explore the variety and breadth of contemporary art practice.
 These concentrated studio and seminar experiences are supplemented with field trips, visiting artist lectures, and critiques in order to help students begin to develop their own interests and projects as artists.
 At the advanced levels, students benefit from evaluation in individual and group critique sessions of their work, seminars, field trips, guest artists, lectures by curators and critics, and exhibition opportunities.
 These experiences prepare the studio major for advanced study and a career in art.